ohadinho/tic-tac-toe/README.md

 # Tic-Tac-Toe

-### This is a simple tic-tac-toe game which was written with Angular.JS 2, HTML5, CSS3.
+### This is a simple tic-tac-toe game which was written with Angular 2, HTML5, CSS3.

-##### This app uses the following Angular.JS 2 functionality:
+##### This app uses the following Angular 2 functionality:

 * Two-Way binding